-In this case, you have requested information that relates to editorial complaints.
+Likewise, you have requested information that relates to editorial complaints.
 Editorial complaints form part of the on-going review of the standards and quality of particular areas of programme making with a view to further enhancing these standards; the complaints themselves and the information associated with them plays a significant role in helping to inform editorial discussion and decisions going forward.
 In this way information relating to editorial complaints is used to inform future content and improve the quality of journalistic output; this is an important part of the BBC's process of creating and improving programmes.

 The Information Commissioner has issued a number of decisions supporting the BBC view that information relating to editorial complaints is held for the purposes of 'journalism, art or literature'.
+I have included three Decision Notices which specifically address information about the number of editorial complaints; the first deals with the number of complaints made to the BBC concerning political bias (FS50295017); the second concerns the number of complaints received about the World Cup 2010 programmes (FS50363611); the third case concerned the number of complaints made about editions of Panorama (FS50465338).

-One such Decision Notice specifically addresses the number of complaints made to the BBC concerning political bias (FS50295017).
-The Commissioner determined that information about editorial complaints was held for the purposes of journalism, art or literature as complaints information - including the numbers of complaints - is used to inform the BBC's editorial choices and direction, and remains held to inform future output.
+In each of these cases, the Commissioner determined that information about editorial complaints was held for the purposes of journalism, art or literature as complaints information - including the numbers of complaints - is used to inform the BBC's editorial choices and direction, and remains held to inform future output.
 It was the Commissioner's view that the information held about the number of complaints is necessary to provide an overview of the editorial complaints and is created as part of the management and enhancement of the standards and quality of journalism.
+Including a further Decision Notice which concerned information about the complaints handling procedures (FS50327965); once again the Commissioner determined that information about complaints procedures was used in the process to enable the enhancement of the standards and quality of journalism, and therefore had a direct relationship to the creation of the BBC's output.
+It is the view of the BBC that similar circumstances exist in the present case, and that the information you have requested is similarly held for the purposes of supporting the BBC's creative output.

-For more detail regarding the above ICO decisions please see the following link: https://icosearch.ico.org.uk/s/search.html?collection=ico-meta&profile=decisions&query
+For more detail regarding the above ICO decisions please see the following link: https://icosearch.ico.org.uk/s/search.html?collection=ico-meta&profile=decisions&query.